Glenda-dev/Glenda-Docs/en/design/kernel/mem.md

     *   **Arguments**: `vaddr`.
     *   Removes the mapping.

-## 4. Kernel Memory
+## 5. Kernel Memory

-*   The kernel maintains a small internal allocator for its own minimal metadata needs during boot.
-*   Once the system is running, all memory required for kernel objects (TCBs, Page Tables, etc.) is derived from user-provided `Untyped` memory.
-This ensures strict resource accounting and prevents Denial of Service attacks against the kernel memory allocator.
+*   **Static Memory**: The kernel image and initial data structures (like the early boot allocator) occupy a fixed portion of memory.
+*   **Dynamic Objects**: Once the Root Task is running, the kernel **never** allocates memory for itself.
+Every TCB, Page Table, or CNode required by a process must be provided by that process (or its parent) via the `Retype` mechanism.
+*   **Strict Accounting**: This design ensures that a malicious process cannot exhaust kernel memory.
+If a process runs out of its own `Untyped` quota, it simply cannot create more kernel objects.

-## 5. Capability Interface
+## 6. Capability Interface

 The `PageTable` kernel object exposes the following methods via `sys_invoke`: